Bank Secrecy Act

 3. Determine whether the bank’s system of monitoring NRA and foreign individual accounts for suspicious activities, and for reporting of suspicious activities, is adequate based on the complexity of the bank’s NRA and foreign individual relationships, the types of products used by NRAs and foreign individuals, the home countries of the NRAs, and the source of funds and wealth for NRAs and foreign individuals.

-4. If appropriate, refer to core examination procedures, “Office of Foreign Assets Control,” pages 157 to 159, for further guidance.
+4. If appropriate, refer to core examination procedures, “Office of Foreign Assets Control,” page 152, for further guidance.

 5. On the basis of the bank’s risk assessment of its NRA and foreign individual accounts, as well as prior examination and audit reports, select a sample of higher-risk NRA accounts.
 Include the following risk factors: